-This analysis identifies the typical consumption by calculating the mean of the middle 50 per cent of customers' historical consumption on each of our network tariffs.
+A typical customer is determined by calculating the mean of the middle 50 per cent of customers' historical consumption on each network tariff.

-The typical customer analysis provided in this supplementary document is based on our default network tariffs for residential and small business tariff classes.
+The typical customer analysis provided in this supplementary document is based on our default network tariffs for the residential and small business tariff classes.
 They assume the following splits for our time of use windows: